amanda11233/NLPGroup/README.md

 - Harold Popluhar

 ### Referenced Papers
-[What Does BERT Look At?
-An Analysis of BERT's Attention]: https://arxiv.org/abs/1906.04341
+What Does BERT Look At?
+An Analysis of BERT's Attention: https://arxiv.org/abs/1906.04341

-[Do Transformer Attention Heads Provide Transparency in Abstractive Summarization]: https://arxiv.org/abs/1907.00570
+Do Transformer Attention Heads Provide Transparency in Abstractive Summarization: https://arxiv.org/abs/1907.00570

-[BART: Denoising Sequence-to-Sequence Pre-training for Natural Language Generation, Translation, and Comprehension]: https://arxiv.org/abs/1910.13461
+BART: Denoising Sequence-to-Sequence Pre-training for Natural Language Generation, Translation, and Comprehension] https://arxiv.org/abs/1910.13461

-[BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding]: https://arxiv.org/abs/1810.04805
+BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding: https://arxiv.org/abs/1810.04805

-[Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer]: https://arxiv.org/abs/1910.10683
+Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer: https://arxiv.org/abs/1910.10683